jmpark95/5th-project-Social-Network/README.md

 Users are able to:

--  Login to their personal accounts, or signup for one
+-  Login to their accounts, or signup for one
 -  View, create, delete and like posts
 -  View their personal profile page that shows what they've uploaded + a form for creating a new post
 -  View "friends" posts on their feed